simonhdickson/paramtest/readme.md

 ## Tokio Support

-Tokio support is enabled by default.
-If you want to disable it, you can add the `tokio` feature to your `Cargo.toml`:
+Tokio support is disabled by default.
+If you want to enable it, you can add the `tokio` feature to your `Cargo.toml`:

 ```toml
 [dependencies]